AlexKoulel/MusicCollectionAPI/README.md

 # Music Collection API
 A simple RESTful API for managing your music collection, built with ASP.NET using the Entity Framework and SQLServer.

+## Setup
+- Inside *appsettings.Development.json* make sure you change the value of *Server* in the *MusicCollectionDB* string to name of your server.
+-
 ## Endpoints

 ### Albums